This article was last updated on 15/02/2023

 There has been increasing demand across all age groups, though most significantly from those considered to be Millennials (roughly 25- 40 years old) investing in sustainable assets.
 Though every generation has campaigned on all manner of societal issues, it’s now much easier to actually invest in line with the things we value.

 A sustainable pension is one way to invest in a socially responsible manner.
-At PensionBee we’ve also seen demand from our customers for a sustainable pension and responded by offering a Fossil Fuel Free Plan.
+At PensionBee we’ve also seen demand from our customers for a sustainable pension and responded by offering a Fossil Fuel Free Plan in December 2020 and an Impact Plan in February 2023.

 4. Market reaction